How much Tylenol a person can give a child and how often will depend on their size, weight, and age.

 The right dosage of this medication depends on the formulation.
 Infants’ Tylenol and Children’s Tylenol come in the same strength: 160 milligrams (mg) per 5 milliliters (ml).

-First, it is essential to note that:
+First, the APP notes it is essential that:

 • Children and infants must not have more than four doses in 24 hours.